exitlive/stripe-dart/README.md

 ## Tests

 The majority of the tests rely on connecting to a real Stripe Account in testmode.
-Therefore all tests expect your API Test Secret Key as the first script argument.
-Testcoverage is limited (some tests would require livemode and or OAuth)
+Therefore all tests expect your API **Test** Secret Key as the first script argument and your account must be set to **US**.
+Testcoverage is limited (some tests would require livemode and or OAuth).

 ## License